What is a Serval?

 Where are Serval cats typically found in the wild?

-Serval cats are originally from Africa
+Serval cats are initially from Africa.

 Behavior & Lifestyle